Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

-Participants were presented with a list of software licensing-related tasks and asked to identify how frequently they engaged in each task on a scale of ``never,'' ``occasionally,'' ``frequently,'' or ``all the time.'' \rev{The tasks were derived from our previous experience working with licensing issues and from prior work cataloging licensing bugs~\cite{vendome2018distribute}.} As shown in \Cref{fig:task_frequency}, the tasks developers reported most often engaging in (\ie frequently, or all the time) were identifying the licenses of software components they depend on, understanding the terms of use/service associated with the tools they use to develop software, and verifying that their software complies with all relevant licenses.
+Participants were presented with a list of software licensing-related tasks and asked to identify how often they participated in each task on a scale of ``never,'' ``occasionally,'' ``frequently'' or ``all the time.'' \rev{The tasks were derived from our previous experience working with \textit{licensing issues} (such as license incompatibilities, license noncompliance, and problems with distribution) and from our prior work cataloging licensing bugs~\cite{vendome2018distribute}.} \rev{Notably, 55 respondents (95\%) reported performing at least one licensing task at least occasionally.
+This suggests that most developers encounter licensing tasks at some point, further emphasizing the need to understand where the difficulties lie in these tasks. } As shown in \Cref{fig:task_frequency}, the tasks that developers reported performing the most frequently (\ie frequently or all the time) were identifying the licenses of the software components they depend on, understanding the terms of use/service associated with the tools they use to develop software, and verifying that their software complies with all relevant licenses.
 Developers reported that they assigned a license to their own software slightly less often, though this was the task most reported by the respondents as being performed ``all the time'' (10).
-By contrast, most respondents indicated that they never spent time changing their software's license (42) or acquiring or granting license exceptions (40), and slightly less than half reported that they never spent time identifying key terms from software licenses (28).
-Notably, developers reported performing all tasks ``never'' or ``occasionally'' more than they reported performing them ``frequently'' or ``all the time,'' suggesting that they perform licensing tasks relatively infrequently overall.
+By contrast, most of the respondents indicated that they never spent time changing their software's license (42) or acquiring or granting license exceptions (40), and slightly less than half reported that they never spent time identifying key license terms (28).
+While almost all developers reported performing licensing tasks at some point, all tasks were reported as being performed ``never'' or ``occasionally'' more than they were reported being performed ``frequently'' or ``all the time.''
+This suggests that while most developers will need to address licensing tasks sometimes, developers perform licensing tasks relatively infrequently overall.

 \finding{While developers broadly reported that licensing tasks may not be common, the ones they engage with most are identifying their dependencies' licenses and understanding the license terms associated with development tools, as well as verifying that their software is in compliance with all relevant licenses and assigning a license to software.}